On-Campus Life

 Student-Faculty Committees

 The Academic Initiatives Differential Allocation Committee (AIDAC) is responsible for the annual distribution of academic initiatives differential tuition money to programs which fall under one of four cornerstones: advising, research, internationalization and diversity.
-AIDAC is a made up of students, faculty and staff members who must determine how to allocate the budget so as to be the best advocates of student money through program presentations and budget deliberations.
+AIDAC is made up of students, faculty and staff members who must determine how to allocate the budget so as to be the best advocates of student money through program presentations and budget deliberations.

-The Organizations Committee is responsible for recommendations to the Student Senate for general policies concerning Recognized Student Organizations.
+The Student Organizations Committee is responsible for recommendations to the Student Senate for general policies concerning Recognized Student Organizations.
 The committee reviews new Recognized Student Organization requests, bylaw and name changes for existing Recognized Student Organizations, and grants for non-budgeted organizations.
-The committee is also responsible for choosing commencement speakers and reviews requests for graduation regalia applications.
+The committee is also responsible for choosing commencement speakers and reviewing requests for graduation regalia applications.

-The Student Services and Buildings Committee recommends policy concerning services provided to students with regard to the Student Union, Recreational Eagle Center, Health Center, Child Care Center, and Whitney Center.
+The Student Services and Buildings Committee recommends policy concerning services provided to students with regard to the Student Union, Recreational Eagle Center, Student Health Center, Campus Child Center, and Whitney Center.
 In addition, it is responsible for making recommendations to SUFAC for distribution of segregated fees for sport clubs, and student media.

 Student Governance Associations